 I give my friend Joe Gatton full credit for this onstage survival semaphore system because that’s where I learned it.
 Joe himself attributes (blames?) it on another actor.
 But I’ve never heard of nor met this legendary critter so the laurels fall to Joe.

-– If an actor raises both arms above his head and pumps them repeatedly, he’s screaming; “I don’t know who I am, or why I’m here, or why I have this great seat to watch this show, but you Buster, are now on your own.”
+The signals are precise. – If an actor looks pensive and places his finger on the side of his nose, he’s saying; “I don’t know my next line.” – If an actor looks down and, starting at his forehead, runs his fingers through his hair, it means; “I’ve forgotten what play we’re doing.” – If an actor raises both arms above his head and pumps them repeatedly, he’s silently screaming; “I don’t know who I am, or why I’m here, or why I have this great seat to watch this show, but you Buster, are now on your own.”

 The third signal is dire and usually followed by the actor in question abruptly exiting the stage, forfeiting his right to ever “lunch” again in this town, and leaving his colleague to sort things out or, in my case, to turn the drama into a personal and bizarre cabaret presentation.

 It plumb evades me why everyone doesn’t wanna do this.

 The word “improvisation” in the theater sends me cowering to the nearest corner.

 I leap away from the word, hissing like ol’ Christopher Lee when facing a crucifix.